reactive-firewall/multicast/.github/CONTRIBUTING.md

  *  is a valid enhancement proposal
-If the ticket contains an enhancement proposal that aligns with the goals of Pocket-PiAP, then add the label Enhancement.
+If the ticket contains an enhancement proposal that aligns with the goals of Multicast, then add the label Enhancement.
 If the proposal seems valid but requires further discussion between core contributors because there might be different possibilities on how to implement the enhancement, then also add the label question.

 Examples: